HarpurCriticalArchive/web/editorial-policy.md

 work, and thus be better classified as such, rather than as another version of the same work.
 For example:

-* The *Finding List’s* first three versions of ‘The Temple of Infamy’ (each is 34 lines in length) have been re-categorised as versions of a separate work titled ‘Wentworth’ to which they closely relate, as these lines were very much altered for their later inclusion in the much longer ‘Temple’ of c.
+* The *Finding List*’s first three versions of ‘The Temple of Infamy’ (each is 34 lines in length) have been re-categorised as versions of a separate work titled ‘Wentworth’ to which they closely relate, as these lines were very much altered for their later inclusion in the much longer ‘Temple’ of c.
 500 lines.

 * In the case of ‘Wordsworth’s Poetry’ the work designation is
 problematic: in MS A95 the first reading ‘How much, my Nora, in this world—how much’ (as untitled ‘XXV’ in the series ‘Records of a Poet’s